 Our professionally tutored programme includes both the popular and 'classic' regions of the wine world.
-Our tastings present an opportunity to try wines which you might not normally imbibe (lesser known wines not to be found in the average supermarket, or because they are too pricey for ordinary drinking, and so on).
+Our tastings present an opportunity to try wines which you might not normally imbibe (such as lesser known wines not to be found in the supermarket, or because they are too pricey for ordinary drinking, and so on).

 Bookings and Cancellations

-You can attempt last minute bookings and cancellations by telephone to the number in the newsletter - please do not rely on e-mail for these unless you receive a confirmation email.
+You can attempt last minute bookings and cancellations by telephone to the number in the newsletter or on our Contact us page.